Yosif Al-Hasnawi Memorial Lecture: Promoting Racial Justice in Health Care

 The Art of Health Justice

-As a movement, health justice seeks to recognize and build the power of individuals and communities affected by health inequities to create and sustain conditions that support health and justice.
-Artistic media, such as visual and digital arts, performance and storytelling, intertwines creativity and advocacy to amplify racialized and otherwise excluded voices, shed light on disparities in health care, and engage communities and decision-makers alike in collectively clarifying and addressing systemic inequalities in health-care access and outcomes towards a more inclusive and equitable health-care system.
+As a movement, health justice seeks to foreground the power of those affected by health disparities to build more equitable services and communities.
+We use artistic media such as visual and digital arts, performance and storytelling to amplify marginalized voices, shed light on disparities, and engage communities and decision-makers to address systemic inequalities.
+Our goal is a more inclusive and equitable health-care system.

 Speaker: Nisha Sajnani